 Optomechanical Engineering: Sensor Development

-A major machine vision company selected NOVO to provide the optomechanical engineering for their next-generation, 3D laser displacement sensor.
+A machine vision company selected NOVO to provide the optomechanical engineering for their next-generation, 3D laser displacement sensor.
 In this product, a model of the three-dimensional surface is generated by translating an object beneath the sensor.
 The surface data can then be processed with existing machine vision software.

 A proprietary method was developed in NOVO’s internal machine shop to fabricate the luminescent targets used for sensor training and alignment.
 Custom laser-machined apertures created precise fiducials for fine alignment of the image sensor.